eeshazro/amazon-wishlist-basic/docs/product_spec.md

 - Expired or invalid tokens produce appropriate errors

 4) Web UI enhancements
-- `AmazonItemCard` shows comment count and opens a `CommentThread` drawer/modal
+- `AmazonItemCard` opens a `CommentThread` drawer/modal for comments
 - `CommentThread` supports viewing thread and adding a new comment when permitted
 - `ManagePeopleModal` lists collaborators, current roles, and allows owner updates/removal
 - `InviteModal` generates invite links and shows expiry and access type